mickiedd/carnd_t1p3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+The model contains 3 dropout layers in order to reduce overfitting, with a dropout rate 0.5 to ignore 50% nodes.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.